 To start a consignment shop, you’ll need a prime storefront and a strategy for acquiring customers and merchandise.
 Starting a consignment store can cost more than $10,000, with average salaries for consignment shop owners ranging from $40,000 to $60,000.
 Successful consignment entrepreneurs are creative, crafty, and typically choose a niche for their store.

 When starting a consignment business, opening a business checking account allows you to purchase and sell products without getting your personal finances tangled into the mix.
 Chase Business Checking offers small business bank accounts with competitive fee structures and unlimited cash deposits.
-First-time Chase Total Business Checking account holders are being offered up to a $300 bonus for opening a new account.
+First-time Chase Business Complete Checking account holders are being offered up to a $300 bonus for opening a new account.
 Visit Chase to sign up.